dixslyf/mnist-digits-nb-nn/report/report.typ

 = Problem Description

+The task is to classify images of handwritten digits using a naive Bayes classifier and a neural-network-based model.
+The handwritten digits are provided as a data set of grayscale images encoded as NumPy arrays.
+Each image is labeled with its corresponding digit (0--9) and has dimensions of 28 by 28 pixels.
+There is a total of 10 output classes, with each class corresponding to a digit.

 = Examining the Provided Code and Data

 Several source code and data files were provided by the assignment.